Biostatistics, MS

 Applicants must fulfill the requirements of both the Graduate College and the College of Health Solutions.

-Applicants are eligible to apply to the program if they have earned a bachelor's or master's degree in biomedical informatics, demography, mathematics, public or population health, social sciences or statistics from a regionally accredited institution.
+Applicants must have earned a bachelor's or master's degree in biomedical informatics, demography, mathematics, public or population health, social sciences, or statistics from a regionally accredited institution.

 Applicants are required to submit: